 |

-laminated niobium and aluminium by Paul Smits.
+laminated niobium and aluminium by my colleague Paul Smits.

 I set it with two long rectangular Brazilian Tourmaline gems.